hellobloom/core/README.md

 **Token Escrow**

 Users can lock up BLT in the Token Escrow contract.
 Once locked up users can send micropayments to other users by signing payment authorizations.
+Payments are redeemed by completing attestations.

 **Voting**